 Digital Die Cutting Machines

 Digital die cutting machines are die cutting machines that connect to a computer.
-These machines also called desktop cutting machines or vinyl cutters, though some vinyl cutters only cut vinyl.
+These machines are also called electronic cutting machines, desktop cutting machines or vinyl cutters, though some vinyl cutters only cut vinyl.

 When using a digital die cutting machine, designs are either created from scratch or imported in design software, then sent to the machine to be cut.